SeaOlympian/Nerf-MA40-Dart-Counter/README.md

   - One microswitch/limit switch
   - One Capacitor (I used a 100µF that I had laying around)
   - Micro USB to USB Type C adapter (Optional)
+  - Screen Frame (Optional)

+## Explanition/Details:
+<p>The basic idea of this mod is to use two hall effect sensors to read what magnets are attached to the dart magazines.
+That tells the microcontroller how many darts are in them which is then displayed on the screen.
+When the trigger is pulled it activates the microswitch which tells the microcontroller there is one less dart in the magazine and again updates the screen.</p>

+Hall Effect Sensors: When a magnet is in front of them their output changes from 1 to 0.
+The program uses pins 14 and 15 for their outputs.

+I2C OLED Screen: I used a blue screen as the origional counter is blue.
+I also changed the default I2C pins on the Teensy to pins 16 and 17.

+Microswitch: The program uses pin 13.

+Capacitor: This is used to prevent the current draw of the flywheels to cause a brown out of the microcontroller making it reset.
+It is wired in parallel with the power for the microcontroller.

+Screen Frame: I designed this frame to hold the OLED screen in place and fill the area around it.
+I 3D printed it in black so that it blends in better.
+It fits inside the clear plastic panel in the origional housing and replaces the fake screen.

 ## Why did I use a Teensy 3.2?
 There are two reasons why I decided to use a Teensy 3.2